hojulian/TennisBot/docs/design.md

 * Actuator not powerful enough to hold shooter's angle
   * Solution: changed motor from 7032 to a larger 9235
-* Belt is too loss/shakey during operation
+* Belt is too loss/shaky during operation
   * Solution: added 2 idlers, 1 for each motors
 * Belt sometimes scratches the carbon fiber plate
-  * Solution: changed to narrower belts (12mm -> 10mm width) and also a narrower gear to keep the belt in posistion (Idlers helped with this as well)
+  * Solution: changed to narrower belts (12mm -> 10mm width) and also a narrower gear to keep the belt in position (Idlers helped with this as well)
 * Not enough friction between the 2 wheels and the tennis ball
   * Solution: changed to larger wheels (83mm -> 90mm diameter) to have a larger contact area with the ball, and compress the ball more during shots
 * Encoder producing noisy signal
   * Solution: used shielded cables instead to protect the signal from motors' EMI

 ## 3D Modelling